markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 </section>
 ```

-> **Pro-Tip:** If you ever need to quickly fill an HTML element with dummy text in VS Code, type the word "lorem" and press Tab.
-There are also many [dummy text generators](https://www.lipsum.com/) available online.
+> **Pro Tip:** If you ever need to quickly fill an HTML element with dummy text in VS Code, type the word "lorem" and press Tab.
+There are also many dummy text generators available online.
+Run Buddy's design team prefers [Hipster Ipsum](https://hipsum.co/).

 Note how every step is wrapped in its own `<div>` to help keep the step title and description coupled together.
 This will make it easier to style them later with CSS, too.

-We also used `<h3>` for each step title since these headings are less important than the higher `<h2>What You Do</h2>` title.
+> **Pause:** Why should we use `<h3>` for the step titles (e.g. `<h3>Step 1</h3>`) instead of `<h2>` or `<h4>`?
+>
+> Answer: We already used `<h2>` for the main title of this section (What You Do), and we shouldn't skip heading levels.

 This would be a good time to start adding the IDs that we talked about back in Lesson 2.
-Remember how we updated the attributes on our links to look like `href="#what-we-do"`?
-Right now, those links don't work, because we never defined `what-we-do` anywhere else.
+Remember how we updated the attributes on our `<a>` elements to look like `href="#what-we-do"`?
+Right now, those links in the header don't work, because we never defined `what-we-do` anywhere else.

 Add these `id` attributes to our sections:

 ```html
 <!-- "what we do" section -->